wkgcass/vproxy/README.md

 ## Intro

-VProxy is a zero-dependency TCP Loadbalancer based on Java NIO.
-The project only requires Java 11 to run.
+VProxy is a zero-dependency loadbalancer and sdn virtual switch.
+The project only requires Java 21 to run.

 Clone it, compile it, then everything is ready for running.